jan-dolejsi/vscode-pddl/client/README.md

 ## Release Notes

+### 2.0.2

+Plan visualization that features color-coding of actions and swim-lanes for objects per types.

+All commands this extension contributes were renamed to start with the 'PDDL:' prefix.
+That makes them easy to find when pressing Ctrl + P and is also more consistent with other extensions.

+Improved the snippets - they now use 4 character indentation uniformly, which makes it easier to keep the formatting while editing them further.

+The `assign` numeric effect was missing in the auto-completion options and was now added.

 ### 2.0.1

-New command added to _Configure PDDL Planner_.
+New command added to _PDDL: Configure planner_.
 Added configuration to override the planner command-line syntax.
 Added support for solver.planning.domains/solve web service.
 Supporting non-auto-saving editor mode by creating temp files for domain/problem when launching the planner.
 Fixed an issue with some domains where the extension was hanging (while regexp parsing the types).